 They are what I call the ‘pragmatic optimist’.

-Do you confront reality head on?
+Do you confront reality head-on?

-Creating purpose is the way resilient people build bridges from their current state reality to a compelling future state.
-The moment you create the bridge – the link between your personal goals, business goals and what you do daily during work – self-motivation takes hold.
+Creating purpose is the way resilient people build bridges from their current state of reality to a compelling future state.
+The moment you create the bridge – the link between your personal goals, business goals, and what you do daily during work – self-motivation takes hold.
 This is the defining moment you change from someone with a job to someone with a purpose.